cgeo/cgeo.github.io/development.md

 The version without JIT is necessary for some devices with a MediaTek CPU.
 If you observe strange behavior in the live map or jumping distances, try the build without JIT.

+Please be aware:
+Direct downgrading from a nightly version to a production (or beta) version is not possible due to Android versioning restrictions.
+You need to manually deinstall the nightly and afterwards install the production (or beta) version.
+Furthermore also a data backup you made in a nightly version might not be compatible to be restored into the production (or beta) version as the underlying database might have been changed in the meantime.
+Please consider this, when using our nightly builds.

 ### Download Nightly Builds

 [c:geo application](http://download.cgeo.org/cgeo-nightly.apk)\\